blockchainsllc/in3-docs/docs/api-python.md

 **Arguments**:

 - `chain` _str_ - Ethereum chain to connect to.
 Defaults to mainnet.
-Options: 'mainnet', 'kovan', 'goerli', 'ewc'.
+Options: 'mainnet', 'goerli', 'ewc', 'btc', 'ipfs'.
 - `in3_config` _ClientConfig or str_ - (optional) Configuration for the client.
 If not provided, default is loaded.
-- `cache_enabled` _bool_ - False will disable local storage caching.
 - `transport` _function_ - Transport function for custom request routing.
 Defaults to https.
+- `cache_enabled` _bool_ - False will disable local storage caching.
+- `test_instance` _bool_ - True will create a test instance of IN3.
+HIGH SECURITY RISK - USE FOR TESTS ONLY.

 #### refresh_node_list